Thick Onion Tart

 You can now watch how to make Thick Onion Tart in our Cookery School Term - Pastry, Flour Based Sauces and Batters - 'Quiches and Tarts' video below.

-This recipe is adapted from Delia Smith's Complete Illustrated Cookery Course Serves 6 as a starter or 4 as a main course
+This recipe is from Delia's Complete Cookery Course.
+Serves 6 as a starter or 4 as a main course

 Begin by making the pastry as described in shortcrust pastry, adding the cheddar cheese, mustard powder and cayenne to the rubbed in mixture before you add the water.
 See Related Recipe and Video below.